narcissawright/melancholy/README.md

 - Heart symbol, with a heart beat animation, normal map, and time of day lighting.
 - Functional HP bar
 - Jewel count
-- Current subweapon (only bombs so far)
 - Clock (Time of day)
+- Joystick Calibration screen

 #### `Partially done`:
+- Current subweapon (only bombs so far)
 - Powerup container (5 orbs, should look like they are energized.)
 - Contextual button hints (X to interact)
+- Button Remap screen (non functional atm but the design is partially there. has input display.)

 #### `To do`
 - Item selector (in between subweapon and hp bar)
 - Day/Night indicator attached to Clock.
 - Speedrun timer
 - "Score/XP System" UI
-- Pause screen UI
 - Boss health
+- Camera axis invert
+- Camera distance setting

 #### `Maybe`
-- Input display
 - Current camera mode indicator

 ## Other Mechanics and Features: